salvatorequagliariello/timeless-shop/README.md

 <br>

 ## Overview
 The TIMELESS E-shop is a responsive web-app built with NextJS and written in TypeScript, so it can be easily refactored or manteined.
-The entire application is managed by my CMS, which send data about products, categories, and billboards to the site via API.
+The entire application is managed by my CMS, which send data about products, categories and billboards to the website via API.

 The styling of the site is based on TailwindCSS, and in addition to being fully responsive, there is a Light/Dark theme mode that automatically sets itself according to the preferences of the operating system on which it is displayed.